mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 When the staged window is wider than the runtime window, comparecase subsets the staged target on the fly via `opts.startdate` / `opts.enddate` — no re-staging required.
-See the open architectural assessment "Custom-date staging vs on-the-fly subsetting" below for the reasoning behind this contract.

 ## ESM-SnowMIP sites